sporto/elm-tutorial/edit/level_players_update.md

 When we get `ChangeLevel` we want to create an effect to save one player on the API. `ChangeLevel` gives us the player id that we need to update.

+We could try to find this player in `model.players` using `List.filter` so we can build the effects to return.
+But using `List.filter` would involve adding conditinal logic to deal with the potential case of not finding the player we want in the list.

 ```elm
           List.map fxForPlayer model.players
             |> Effects.batch